-- Thai basil chicken – This better than take-out recipe is loaded with flavor and vegetables for a dish that will satisfy your cravings for Thai food in a pinch.
+- Thai basil chicken – This better-than-take-out recipe is loaded with flavor and vegetables for a dish that will satisfy your craving for Thai food in a pinch.

 - Lettuce wraps – This flavorful Indian take on the classic chicken lettuce wrap recipe will have you clamoring for seconds.
 Ready in just 20 minutes!

 - Quinoa salad – A filling salad made with fresh vegetables, a blend of quinoa and rice, and tossed in a lemony dressing.